Jennifer L. Trilk, Ph.D.

 Dr. Brenda Thames, EdD

-Brenda J. Thames, EdD, Health Sciences Center Executive Vice President and Provost, joined Greenville Health System in 2007.
-In her current role, Dr. Thames is responsible for the leadership and strategic direction of all education and workforce development initiatives at GHS through the GHS Health Sciences Center.
+Brenda J. Thames, EdD, Health Sciences Center Executive Vice President and Provost, joined Prisma Health in 2007.
+In her current role, Dr. Thames is responsible for the leadership and strategic direction of all education and workforce development initiatives at Prisma Health through the Prisma Health Health Sciences Center.
 She works with local schools and regional colleges and universities to develop collaborative partnerships focused on advancing health care through improved and expanded opportunities for current and future health professionals.
-Prior to joining GHS, Dr. Thames served as associate dean for research and graduate studies in the College of Health, Education and Human Development at Clemson University.
+Prior to joining Prisma Health, Dr. Thames served as associate dean for research and graduate studies in the College of Health, Education and Human Development at Clemson University.
 Dr. Thames serves on numerous boards and committees representing the voice of health care, particularly from education and workforce perspectives.
 She earned a bachelor’s degree in home economics from Mississippi State University as well as a master’s degree in guidance and counseling and a doctorate in vocational and technical education from Clemson University.

 David Sudduth, Health Sciences Center Vice President and Chief Operating Officer, has more than 25 years of experience in healthcare finance, economic development and government affairs provide the tools necessary for this integral position.
 He also served four years active duty in the U.S. Navy from 1982-1986.
 David began his healthcare career at Greenville Health System in 1991 and advanced to several managerial and director roles within GHS and Bon Secours St. Francis Health System.
 Most recently, David served as GHS’ Executive Director of Community & Government Affairs.

 Ann Blair Kennedy, LMT, BCTMB, DrPH